 Have you been injured in some kind of accident?
 If so, you’ve probably been doing plenty of reading on the topic of personal injury and personal injury lawsuits.
-You’ve seen the word “negligence” used extensively.
+You might have seen the word “negligence” used extensively.

 But what, exactly, does it mean?

-In legal terms, negligence is a failure to act with a reasonable level of care; a level that someone of ordinary judgment would exercise under the same circumstances.
-This can apply either to a person’s actions, or to a failure to act when there is a reasonable duty to act.
+In legal terms, negligence is a failure to act with a reasonable level of care—a level that someone with ordinary judgment would exercise under the same circumstances.
+It can apply either to a person’s actions, or to a failure to act when there is a reasonable duty to act.

-A person is considered negligent when he or she ignores a probable outcome of harm resulting from an action or inaction.
+A person is considered negligent when they ignore a probable outcome of harm resulting from an action or inaction.
 A few examples of negligent behavior include:

 No one can predict all possible outcomes of an action or failure to act.
 If the result of harm is not foreseeable, a person is not negligent.

-For instance, if a store’s front door is in perfect working order, but a child’s hand is caught in the door when it closes, this is not an example of negligence.
+For instance, if a store’s front door is in perfect working order, but a child’s hand is caught in the door when it closes, it is not considered negligence.
 Although the accident is unfortunate and may cause injury, no one could reasonably foresee the accident.
 The child’s injury is not the result of anyone’s action or failure to act.

 Certain elements are necessary to establish negligence after an accidental injury.
 They include: